herambchaudhari4121/geomoose-website/source/rfc/rfc-1.rst

 ---------------------

-The PSC is made up of individuals consisting of technical contributors (e.g. developers) and prominent members of the GeoMOOSE user community.
+The PSC is made up of individuals consisting of technical contributors (e.g. developers) and prominent members of the GeoMoose user community.
 There is no set number of members for the PSC although the initial desire is to set the membership at six.

 Adding Members
 ..............

-Any member of the GeoMOOSE mailing list may nominate someone for committee membership at any time.
+Any member of the GeoMoose mailing list may nominate someone for committee membership at any time.
 Only existing PSC committee members may vote on new members.
 Nominees must receive a majority vote from existing members to be added to the PSC.